Debunking "Setting Up a Bank Account in the UAE is Difficult"

 Requirements to open a bank account with a residency visa

-If you have a residency visa, things become much easier when it comes to bank account opening offers in the UAE.
+If you have a residency visa, things become much easier for bank account opening offers in the UAE.
 More banks are willing to work with you, and there are more accounts at your disposal besides savings accounts.
 What documents must you present at a bank to open your account?
 They are:

 The original and a copy of your passport with your UAE residency visa